rochaph/rochaph/README.md

 ### 👋 Hi there, i'm Pedro

-- 🌱 I’m currently learning microservices and clean architecture
+- 🌱 I’m currently learning microservices
 - 📫 How to reach me: pdhro99@gmail.com
 - ⚡ Fun fact: I have 2 dachshunds